docketanalyzer/ocr/README.md

 This project uses GitHub Actions for continuous integration:

-- **Linting with Auto-fix**: Checks and automatically fixes code formatting/linting issues
+- **Testing**: Runs tests and generates coverage reports first
-- **Testing**: Runs tests and generates coverage reports
+- **Linting with Auto-fix**: Only if tests pass, checks and automatically fixes code formatting/linting issues

 The workflow runs on pushes and PRs to main/master branches.
-If linting issues are found, they're automatically fixed, committed, and the tests run on the fixed code.
+Auto-fixes are only applied after tests have passed, ensuring test failures remain visible.

 See `.github/workflows/ci.yml` for configuration details.